woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 #### Can subscriptions using PayPal Standard be imported?
 No. Due to [PayPal Standard limitations](https://docs.woothemes.com/document/subscriptions/payment-gateways/#paypal-limitations), the importer can not migrate subscriptions using PayPal Standard as the payment method.

-Note that the same limitations do not apply to [PayPal Reference Transactions](https://docs.woothemes.com/document/subscriptions/faq/paypal-reference-transactions/).
+The same limitations do not apply to [PayPal Reference Transactions](https://docs.woothemes.com/document/subscriptions/faq/paypal-reference-transactions/).
 Therefore the CSV importer can migrate subscriptions which use a PayPal Billing Agreement to process recurring payments via Reference Transactions.

-If you have subscriptions with PayPal Standard and you're interested in getting your customers to use a different payment method, you can import the subscriptions and request that your customers [change the payment method](https://docs.woothemes.com/document/subscriptions/customers-view/#section-5) on those subscriptions.
+If you have subscriptions with PayPal Standard and you're interested in getting your customers to use a different payment method, you can import the subscriptions with a dummy payment method, as mentioned below, and request that your customers [change the payment method](https://docs.woothemes.com/document/subscriptions/customers-view/#section-5) on those subscriptions.

 #### Can subscriptions still be imported with a payment gateway that doesn't support migrating automatic payment meta data?
 Yes.
 There are two possible options: